JiscPER/jper/docs/api/API.md

 ### Notification List Feed

-Thes endpoint lists routed notifications in "analysed_date" (the date we analysed the content to determine its routing to your repository) order, oldest first.
+This endpoint lists routed notifications in "analysed_date" order (the date we analysed the content to determine its routing to your repository), oldest first.

 You may list the notifications routed to your repository, or all notifications that were routed to any repository.

-Note that as notifications are never updated (only created), this sorted list is guaranteed to be complete and return the same results each time for the same request.
-This is the reason for sorting by analysed_date rather than created_date, as the rate at which items pass through the analysis may vary.
+Note that as notifications are never updated (only created), this sorted list is guaranteed to be complete and include the same notifications each time for the same request (and any extra notifications created in the time period).
+This is the reason for sorting by "analysed_dat"e rather than "created_date", as the rate at which items pass through the analysis may vary.

 Allowed parameters for each request are: